ohioh/ohioh.de/ReactNative/FirstSteps.md

 $  serve -s build

-//-> Gratulation... you did it.
+//-> Gratulation... you did it -> a single side pwa.
 You can visit the build in your locahost shown in the terminal: